unikraft/loupe/STRUCTURE.md

 - You should not have to build this manually.
 If necessary, you can do it via `make src/seccomp-run`.
 - You should not have to call this manually.
 If necessary, usage is documented visa `./seccomp-run -h`.

-**src/static_source**
+**src/static-{binary|source}-analyser**

-- Contains static source analysis tools.
+- Contains the static binary and source analysis tools.
-- Documented separately in the folder.
+- Documented separately in the corresponding folder.

 **resources/**